 Antique items have tremendous emotional and financial value and thus need to be packed and moved with extra caution.

 So before you start packing your antiques, it’s essential to prepare them first.
-Further in this article, we’ll let you know everything you’ll need to prepare and pack your valuables safely and securely.
+Further in this article, we’ll let you know everything you’ll need on how to pack antiques for a long-distance move.

 Gather everything you need

-The first thing to do is to gather your packing supplies.
+The first thing to do on how to pack antiques for a long-distance move is to gather your packing supplies.
 Please do this as soon as possible so you’ll have everything on hand once it’s time to pack your antiques.
 Consider getting the following items:

 - The first thing to do is to gather your packing supplies.
 Please do this as quickly as possible so that you have packing peanuts or paper ready when loading.